tigerabrodi/all-my-notes/aws-practitioner.md

 In AWS Budgets, you can create budgets to plan your service usage, service costs, and instance reservations.

 ## AWS Cost Explorer

+AWS Cost Explorer is a tool that enables you to visualize, understand, and manage your AWS costs and usage over time.

+## AWS Support plans

+AWS offers four different Support plans to help you troubleshoot issues, lower costs, and efficiently use AWS services.

+- Basic
+- Developer
+- Business
+- Enterprise